Jean-Jacques-Régis de Cambacérès: Private life

 In addition to jesting about his homosexuality, Cambacérès' colleagues did not fail to poke fun at his gluttony.
 When he met with the council while Napoleon was away, everyone knew that the meeting would be over before lunch.
 He was known for having the best dinners in France and for his extravagant lifestyle.
 Cambacérès was recorded as saying "a country is governed by good dinner parties".
 His estate was worth around 7.3 million francs (around €50 million in 2015 euros) upon his death in 1824.
 His body now lies in the cemetery of Père Lachaise where he was buried with military honors.

-Freemasonry
+Free-Masonry

 Cambaceres was admitted to the lodge of "Les Amis Fidèles" in Montpellier in 1775.
-During Napoleon's reign, he was charged by the Emperor to monitor Freemasonry in France.
+During Napoleon's reign, he was charged by the Emperor to monitor Free-Masonry in France and the French Rite.
 From 1805 to 1815, he was the assistant of Joseph Bonaparte, Grand Master of Grand Orient de France, and managed the post-revolutionary rebirth of French freemasonry.
 During his term, more than 1200 lodges were created.